Java Clean Code - How to Write Clean Code in Java?

 Why do we need to care about Clean Code?

 There can be multiple answers to this question, but we will choose the most suitable answer.
-We need to care about Clean Code because it eventually shows the programmer's capability of writing a well-maintainable piece of code that is easily understood by other developers that are going to work with that code.
+We need to care about Clean Code because it eventually shows the programmer's capability of writing a well-maintainable piece of code that is easily understood by other developers who will work with that code.

-See, in real life, when a programmer works on a codebase, there is a high chance that at some point in time, other programmers also work on the same codebase.
-Hence, the programmer needs to write clean code as it will eventually be easier for other programmers to handle that code.
+In real life, when a programmer works on a codebase, there is a high chance that other programmers will also work on the same codebase at some point.
+Hence, the programmer needs to write clean code, as it will eventually be easier for other programmers to handle that code.
 More precisely, it will be easier to troubleshoot errors that can appear in the future.

 Takeaway: